TheStig294/pack-a-punch/README.md

 "Stringed Disco", "Disco Medusae", and "Ether Disco" by Kevin MacLeod (<https://incompetech.com>) Licensed under Creative Commons: By Attribution 4.0 License <http://creativecommons.org/licenses/by/4.0/>

+Some icons from: <https://game-icons.net>, such as some of the upgraded soulbound ability icons

 # Steam Workshop Link

 <https://steamcommunity.com/sharedfiles/filedetails/?id=3043605644>